COVID-19 causing nationwide coin shortage

 FORT WAYNE, Ind.
-(WANE) – Have you seen signs at stores that ask for exact change or limits on cash?
+(WANE) — Have you seen signs at stores that ask for exact change or identity a limit on cash?

 This is because the Federal Reserve is capping coin orders.
-COVID-19 significantly disrupted the supply chain and normal circulation patterns for U.S. coin.
+Shutdowns caused by COVID-19 significantly disrupted the supply chain and normal circulation patterns for U.S. coin.

 “The way that banks are able to supply themselves with coins is just the normal flow of business transactions and customer transactions,” said Wallace.
 “We know with individuals staying home and not going out as much, just the volume of face to face transactions have been cut drastically.”